reuk/asteroids/readme.md

 * Hit detection
 * Hook up asteroids so that they split when hit by a bullet
+* Have ship + asteroid classes reference 'static' drawable classes

 Todo
 ====

 * Lives/health for the spaceship
 * Particle effects when an asteroid splits
-* Precompute asteroid and ship shapes and then reuse them
+* Precompute asteroid shapes and then reuse them
-* Have ship + asteroid classes reference 'static' drawable classes
 * Tweak spaceship physics/controls
 * Score counter
 * Title screen and leaderboard